I would like to share how to prepare the Malaysian chicken satay in the article.

 The preparation begins with cutting the chicken meat into bite-size pieces of 1.5 cm cubes.

-You can use either chicken breast or chicken thighs.
-However, the chicken breast meat will easily turn too dry if it is overcooked.
+You can use either chicken breasts, chicken tenders, or chicken thighs.
+However, the chicken breast meat will quickly turn too dry if overcooked.
 Chicken thigh meat has better tolerance and stays tender and succulent if you grill it until golden brown.
 The choice is yours, and I am using breast meat in this recipe.

-Do not put off just because there is a long list of ingredients in the recipe.
-Once you get all the ingredients, the next step is incredibly simple.
+Do not put off just because the recipe has a long list of ingredients.
+Once you get all the ingredients, the next step is straightforward.

 I have divided them into two groups.